Last updated on September 20th, 2023 at 06:27 am

 We travelled by bus using FlixBus as it was the cheapest option.

-However, if your budget isn’t as tight as ours is, and you want a quicker journey, you can also ride the Thalys to Brussels and then to Bruges.
+However, if your budget isn’t as tight as ours, and you want a quicker journey, you can also ride the Thalys to Brussels and Bruges.

-This trip was my second time in Belgium, the first one being my “layover” when I travelled to Brussels to catch my flight to Corfu, Greece.
+This trip was my second time in Belgium, the first being my “layover” when I travelled to Brussels to catch my flight to Corfu, Greece.
 It was also that time I nearly missed my flight because I went to the wrong airport.
 Aside from this little travel fail, the weather had been terrible, and I was pretty much underwhelmed by Brussels, to be honest.

-This time the weather was clear, and Bruges is a much smaller and quainter city, so I was ready to make the most of it!
-And I loved spending one day in Bruges; I will definitely return in the future if I can!
+The weather was clear this time, and Bruges is a much smaller and quaintier city, so I was ready to make the most of it!
+And I loved spending one day in Bruges; I will return in the future if I can!

 What To Do In Bruges In One Day

-Relatively, six hours and a half is a pretty short time span, so this list will most likely be missing a couple of stuff because obviously, you can’t do everything in one day anyway.
-But, bear with me here, you can still do and see a couple of fantastic things in Bruges even in one day.
+Relatively, six hours and a half is a pretty short period, so this list will most likely be missing a few things because you obviously can’t do everything in one day anyway.
+But bear with me here; you can still do and see some fantastic things in Bruges even in one day.

 #1 Grote Markt

-The other point of interest in Grote Markt are:
+The other points of interest in Grote Markt are:

 - Belfroy dated from the XIIth century.

 - Jan Breydel & Pieter de Coninck statue

-The Christmas Market also occurs during the winter; I’d adore coming back during the winter period to check out the Christmas Market, have some hot chocolate and some delicious waffles and other sweets!
+The Christmas Market also occurs during the winter; I’d adore coming back during the winter period to check out the Christmas Market and have some hot chocolate and delicious waffles and other sweets!

-Besides, it must be beautiful with all the Christmas lights and decoration around this period.
+Besides, it must be beautiful with all the Christmas lights and decorations around this period.

-We ate our waffles there later in the afternoon as the Waffle Shop was 5min away, pretty neat.
+We ate our waffles there later in the afternoon as the Waffle Shop was 5 minutes away; pretty neat.

 #2 Burg Square

-Burg Square is located not so far from Grote Markt; you can find plenty of beautiful building, such as the Palace of Liberty above.
-Also the Basilica of the Holy Blood next in the corner of the place.
+Burg Square is not so far from Grote Markt; you can find many beautiful buildings, such as the Palace of Liberty above.
+Also, the Basilica of the Holy Blood is next to the corner of the place.